 The following list of passenger rail transportation, tourist railroads and railroad museums in the Washington, D.C. area is provided as a service (you may print it for personal use) for those requesting this information from the Washington, D.C.
 Chapter, National Railway Historical Society, and does not constitute an endorsement.
 Individuals using this list should contact each operation for details on directions, current operating schedules, and fares, which may vary depending on day of week and season of year.
 The Washington, D.C.
-Chapter, National Railway Historical Society assumes no liability for the accuracy of the information provided; readers and users of this list are asked to forward corrections or suggestions for additions to the Chapter via e-mail using the form provided under the Contact Us link on this chapter website.
-Trains Magazine publishes a directory of railroad attractions throughout the United States and Canada for those who are traveling further afield.
+Chapter, National Railway Historical Society assumes no liability for the accuracy of the information provided; readers and users of this list are asked to forward corrections or suggestions for additions to the Chapter via e-mail using the form provided under the Contact Us link on this website.

 MARC (Commuter Trains to Maryland and West Virginia): 1-800-325-RAIL

 Virginia Railway Express (Commuter Trains to Virginia): 1-800-RIDE-VRE

 METRO – WMATA (Washington, D.C.
 Area Mass Transit) : 202-637-7000